Polar actions on Damek-Ricci spaces: Polar actions

 \section{Polar actions}

 A proper isometric action of a Lie group~$G$ on a Riemannian manifold~$M$ is called \emph{polar} if there exists a \emph{section}, i.e.\ a connected closed embedded submanifold~$\Sigma$ of~$M$ such that $G \cdot \Sigma = M$ and $T_p(G \cdot p) \perp T_p\Sigma$ for all~$p \in \Sigma$.
 The section of a polar action is not unique; indeed, if $\Sigma$ is a section, then $g \cdot \Sigma$ is also a section for all $g \in G$, and conversely, all sections of a polar action are given in this way.
 Sections of polar actions are always totally geodesic submanifolds~\cite[Theorem~3.2]{PaTe}.
-We will denote the Levi-Civita connection of a Riemannian manifold by $\nabla$.
+We will denote the Levi-Civita connection of a Riemannian manifold by $\nabla$ and we will denote the normal space of a submanifold~$X$ at the point~$p$ by~$N_pX$.

 The following lemma is a basic observation in connection with polar actions. \begin{lemma}[\cite{DK10}] Let $M$ be a Riemannian manifold and let $\Sigma$ be a connected totally geodesic submanifold of~$M$.
 Let $p\in\Sigma$ and let $\eta$ be a Killing vector field.
 Then $\eta(q) \in N_q\Sigma$ holds for all $q \in \Sigma$ if and only if $\eta(p) \in N_p\Sigma$ and $\nabla_v \eta \in N_p \Sigma$ for all $v \in T_p\Sigma$. \end{lemma}